storj-archived/tardigrade.io/content/terms-of-service/termsOfService.md

 	<li><p>&nbsp;&nbsp;“<b>Support Tiers.</b>”  Support responsibilities for User and/ or User’s End Users are divided into three (3) tiers of ownership:</p></li>

 	<ol type="i">
 		<li><p>&nbsp;&nbsp;<b>Tier 1 Support</b> is provided by the User to User’s End Users.* Tier 1 Support is responsible for handling the initial communication with the User’s End User and for documenting the Incident in the form of a ticket.
 Tier 1 Support performs basic triage resulting in Resolution of the Incident or escalation to Tier 2.
-All communication with the End User is provided by Tier 1 Support, which allows User to control the message to their End Users.
+All communication with the End User is provided by Tier 1 Support, which allows User to control the message to their End Usex`rs.
 In order to communicate effectively with the End Users about the status of their ticket, it is expected that Tier 1 Support will continue to communicate with Tier 2 Support on the progress of the ticket until the ticket is Resolved.</p></li>

 		<p>* If a developer or partner has developed a User Application that incorporates Storage Services Storage Nodes, Uplink or the Open Source Software into the User Application, and the support issue is raised by an End User of that User Application, the developer or partner is responsible for Tier 1 support of incidents involving User’s End Users of the developer or partner’s User Application. </p>